| Overall Grade: | B+ |

-Young @ Heart (Young at Heart) is rated PG: for some mild language and thematic elements.
+Young @ Heart (Young at Heart) Parent Guide

 In a society obsessed with youth, achievement and perfection, Young @ Heart is an engaging reminder that unless you check out early, aging is an inevitable part of life.
 But doing it with spark and spunk is preferable!